Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 If you register through Madrid protocol, your registration is recognized by all member parties of that convention.

-Let’s discuss the step by step process to registering your mark locally.
+Let’s discuss the step-by-step process for registering your mark locally.

 Go to the IPOPHL website.